 - First conscious ejaculations occur

-An essential aspect of male fertility is spermatogenesis, a process that takes place within the seminiferous tubules, that is, the structures that can be found within the testes.
+An essential aspect of male fertility is spermatogenesis, a process that takes place within the seminiferous tubules found inside the testes.

-Once produced, sperm are stored in the epididymis, where they acquire the appropriate motility.
-Then, they travel to the vasa deferentia, where they mix with the seminal fluid released by the accessory glands (seminal vesicles, prostate, and bulbourethral glands).
-Finally, the sperm produced reach the urethra and come out of the man's body with ejaculation.
+Once made, these sperm are stored in the epididymis, where they mature and acquire the appropriate motility.
+They then travel to the vas deferens, where they mix with the seminal fluid released by the accessory glands (seminal vesicles, prostate, and bulbourethral glands).
+Finally, the sperm produced reach the urethra and leave the man's body in ejaculation.

-After intercourse, as long as ejaculation occurs, semen enters the vagina, and that is the moment when they start their journey toward the female reproductive tract thanks to their ability to swim and move forward.
-Only those able to meet the egg in the Fallopian tube have the chance to fertilize it and give raise to an embryo.
+After intercourse and ejaculation, semen enters the vagina, and start their journey of the female reproductive tract thanks to their ability to swim and move forward.
+Only those able to meet the egg in the Fallopian tube have the chance to fertilize it and create an embryo.